Dreams in Colour

-Dreams in Colour is the third album released by Portuguese pop–rock singer David Fonseca.
-It was released in Portugal on October 8, 2007, to critical and commercial acclaim.
-Previously, the single "Superstars" had been released.

-The second single was "Rocket Man (I Think It's Going To Be A Long, Long Time)" a cover version of Elton John and Bernie Taupin classic "Rocket Man".
-The video went out on November 17.

-The third single, a slow-tempo one, "Kiss Me, Oh Kiss Me" received a considerable airplay on Portuguese radio stations.
+Dreams in Colour is the third solo album released by Portuguese pop rock singer David Fonseca.
+It was released in Portugal on 8 October 2007, to critical and commercial acclaim.
+Previously, the single "Superstars" had been released.The second single was "Rocket Man (I Think It's Going to Be a Long, Long Time)", a cover of the Elton John song.
+The video went out on 17 November.
+The third single, "Kiss Me, Oh Kiss Me" received a considerable airplay on Portuguese radio stations.